canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 Displays a UI widget that allows the user to select which type of service request they want to submit.
 The AI can optionally suggest a specific type based on the conversation context, which will be highlighted in the interface.
 This emits an event that the frontend listens for to render the appropriate selection interface.

 #### Get Draft Status
 Returns comprehensive information about the current state of the service request draft.
-This includes what's been filled in (title, description, form fields), what's still missing, the current workflow phase, available priorities, the structure of any custom form fields, and instructions for what should happen next.
+This includes what's been filled in (title, description, form fields), what's still missing (required vs optional), the current workflow phase, available priorities, the structure of any custom form fields, and instructions for what should happen next.
 The AI uses this frequently to understand what information still needs to be collected.

+The response includes:
+- `missing_required`: Array of required field IDs that are not yet filled
+- `optional_fields`: Array of optional field objects (field_id, label, type, step) that could be collected
+- `instruction`: Context-specific guidance on what to do next, including whether to consider optional fields

 ### Data Collection Phase Tools

 These tools unlock progressively as the user provides information:

 #### Update Description
 Saves detailed information about the issue or request.
 This field is REQUIRED and cannot be skipped.
 The AI asks the user to describe their issue or request in detail.
-This always comes after custom form fields (if any exist) but before the title.
+This always comes after custom form fields (if any exist and are relevant) but before the title.

 Saves immediately without confirmation.
 Saves to the `close_details` database column.

-**When Available**: After all required custom fields are filled (if type has custom fields), OR immediately after type selection (if type has no custom fields)
+**When Available**: After all required custom fields are filled and relevant optional fields are handled (if type has custom fields), OR immediately after type selection (if type has no custom fields)

 #### Show Field Input
 Displays a specialized UI widget for custom form fields that require user selection or complex input rather than free text.
 This includes selects, radio buttons, checkboxes, date pickers, phone number inputs, address fields, and file uploads.
 The system automatically prompts the user with the appropriate interface and handles the input.
 Emits an event with the field configuration that the frontend renders.

+**Handles Both**: Required and optional fields - AI decides when to use based on field relevance

 **When Available**: Immediately after type selection (if type has custom fields)

 #### Update Form Field
 Updates the value of simple text-based custom form fields like text inputs, text areas, numbers, and email addresses.
 Each service request type may have different custom fields defined, and this tool handles the straightforward ones.
 The AI must ask the user for each field value individually and save immediately.
 For complex fields like dropdowns or date pickers, the AI should use Show Field Input instead.

+**Handles Both**: Required and optional fields - AI decides when to use based on field relevance

 **When Available**: Immediately after type selection (if type has custom fields)